The decision by a Brit to come over and lecture the United States on how to feed its school pupils was never going to be universally well- received.

-This was among many dispiriting moments for Oliver in the first episode of his new series Jamie Oliver's Food Revolution, broadcast by the channel ABC in the US last week.
+This was among the dispiriting moments for Jamie in the first episode of his new series Jamie Oliver's Food Revolution, broadcast by the channel ABC in the United States two weeks ago.

-When he suggested that the pupils should have knives and forks to eat with - rather than just spoons - caterer Alice Gue could not believe children in Britain would be allowed them: "Are you telling me, honestly, that your kindergarteners use knives and forks?"
+When he suggested that pupils should have knives and forks to eat - rather than just spoons - caterer Alice Gue could not believe children in Britain would be allowed them: "Are you telling me, honestly, your kindergarteners have knives and forks?"

 The experience, along with clashes with local residents about some of his comments on Americans, left the Naked Chef tearful.
 The Washington Post noted that he appeared to have glossed over the politicisation of food in the US, "the high cost of eating right, the class issues over portion size, the constant character judgments strewn between a fine meal and the drive-thru."

 But Jamie's new campaign has won him admirers, in the press and in the local community.
 And, given that Michelle Obama has made improving children's diets a personal mission, it will be no surprise if the chef makes friends in high places.